mattermost/mattermost-test-management/data/test-cases/cloud/cloud-trial/cloud-evaluation-trial/test-2.md

 6. Verify Purchase modal is opened
 7. Enter Valid Credit card details
 8. Enter Valid Billing Address
-9. Enter Number of seats on the RHS.
+9. Enter Number of seats on the RHS
-10. Verify the Total Price displayed is correct.
+10. Verify the Total Price displayed is correct
 11. Click on `Complete purchase` button.
 12. On Successful purchase, verify user can see a message
     - `You've now purchased the Professional plan`